 Continuous delivery: Tasks are completed and released as they are ready.

 Example: A marketing team uses Kanban to manage campaigns.
-Tasks move through stages like "Planning," "Content Creation," and "Published," ensuring a steady flow of work without bottlenecks.
+Tasks move through stages like "Planning," "Content Creation," and "Published," which helps the team keep work visible and avoid hidden overload.

 Discover how to use a Kanban board effectively in our article "What is a Kanban Board?
 A Guide to Visualizing and Managing Workflows".